frederic-perez/AmE-dictionary/data/idioms.md

 __shed a tear__ To cry or weep, especially from grief; to grieve or mourn in general. _Everyone in the room was shedding tears by the end of the ceremony._
 __shine (one) on__
 __shine (someone) on__ _Don’t shine me on._
+__shine a/more/some light on something__ To examine something more closely or explain it so that it becomes clearer.
 __shine someone__
 __shitshow__
+__shoot (oneself) in the foot__ To damage or impede one’s own plans, progress, or actions through foolish actions or words. _Companies have already shot themselves in the foot by relying on AI to execute tasks without supervision._
 __shoot for the moon__ To set one’s goals or ambitions very high; to try to attain or achieve something particularly difficult.
 __shoot for the stars__
 __shoot from the hip__ :two::hammer:
 __shoot the breeze__ _informal_ :four: Have a casual conversation. _We’ve been shooting the breeze for well over an hour now._
 __shoot up__ :two::hammer: _The number of homeless families shot up during the recession._
 __shoot your mouth off__ To boast or talk too much, to tell secrets.
-__shoot yourself in the foot__ :two: (shoot themselves in the foot) To do or say something that causes problems for you.
+__shoot yourself in the foot__ :three: (shoot themselves in the foot) To do or say something that causes problems for you.
 __short of (something)__ _Anything short of that._
 __short on looks__ Homely; rather plain or unattractive; not aesthetically pleasing. _Janet’s date was a little short on looks, but she said he was very nice and a true gentleman._
 __short shrift__ A minimal amount of time, attention, or consideration given to someone.
 (Typically used in the phrases “give/get short shrift.”) _Despite the urgency of the problem, the minister’s proposed solutions are getting short shrift in parliament._
 __short-order cook__ A restaurant worker whose job is to cook food that can be prepared quickly. _She worked as a short-order cook._ :es: cocinero de comida rápida
 __shortly after__ Soon after. _Shortly after she hung up, the phone rang again._
+__shot down__
 __shot in the arm__ :two::hammer:
 __shot in the dark__ An attempt to guess something when you have no information or knowledge about it.
 __shotgun house__ _slang_ A one-story house in which each room is in a straight alignment with the others, connected by a continuous hallway running from the front to the back of the residence.
 Chiefly used in the Southern United States. _When our whole family goes to stay in my grandmother’s shotgun house in New Orleans, it always feels like we’re all right on top of one another._
+__shoulder to shoulder__
 __show (one’s) (true) colors__ :two::hammer: _He has shown his true colors._
 __show someone the door__ To dismiss someone from a job.
+__show up__
 __shrinking violet__ Someone who is very shy and not assertive. _I am not exactly a shrinking violet, but I don’t have the guts to say what you said to her._
+__shroom__
 __shut (one’s) mouth__
-__shut down__ _San Antonio shut down Utah for its fourth straight road victory._
+__shut down__ :three::hammer: _San Antonio shut down Utah for its fourth straight road victory._
 __shut the front door__ _slang_ An exclamation of surprise or disbelief, used as a minced oath of the vulgar phrase “shut the fuck up.”
 __shuteye__ _n_ _slang_ :three: (shut-eye) Sleep.
 (Usually qualified with words like “some,” “a little,” “a bit of,” etc.) _Hey, it’s late.
 We should catch some shuteye so we’re not exhausted tomorrow._ _I could use about another hour of shut-eye._ _I’m going for some shut-eye._
 __shy away__ _v_ :two: __1__ To retreat out of a sense of shyness: _The deer poked its head out from the bushes and then shied away when it saw me._ __2__ To avoid doing something, especially out of caution or anxiety: _The company shied away from giving raises this year._
 __shy of (something)__ :two::hammer::astonished: _Just shy of its highest mark._
+__sick and tired of (something)__
+__sick as a dog__
-__side hustle__ :four: Another source of income in addition to one’s primary or full-time job, sometimes one that serves as a creative outlet in contrast with one’s regular employment. _Almost all of the rookie reporters I know have some kind of side hustle to help them supplement their income._
+__side hustle__ :five: Another source of income in addition to one’s primary or full-time job, sometimes one that serves as a creative outlet in contrast with one’s regular employment. _Almost all of the rookie reporters I know have some kind of side hustle to help them supplement their income._
 __side track__
 __sidle up (from someone or something)__ To move gradually, inconspicuously, or surreptitiously up to or toward someone or something. _As soon as you step foot in the city center, panhandlers begin sidling up looking for handouts._
 __sidle up (to someone or something)__ To move close to someone or something cautiously or furtively; to move closer to someone or something gradually. _Tex sidled up to Dolly and said howdy in a soft, shy voice._ _Dolly sidled up and picked the cowboy’s pocket._ _Chuck siddled up beside his brother._
+__sigh of relief__ A feeling or display of relief that something particularly stressful, unpleasant, or undesirable has been avoided or completed. _Everyone in class heaved a sigh of relief after that horrible midterm exam was over._
 __sign up__ __1__ To enlist or enroll oneself or someone in something.
 A noun or pronoun can be used between “sign” and “up.” _My mother signed me up for piano lessons on the weekend._ __2__ To subscribe oneself or someone to something.
 A noun or pronoun can be used between “sign” and “up.” _If you sign up a friend for the service, you’ll get $20 credit to your account._
 __silver lining__ The potential for something positive or beneficial to result from a negative situation.
 Often used in the phrase “every cloud has a silver lining.”
 (A silver lining on a cloud is an indication that the sun is behind it.) _There could be a silver lining to getting laid off—you might find a job you actually like!_
 __silver spoon__ :two: A metaphor for ample wealth that has been passed down through inheritance.
 (Used primarily in the phrase “born with a silver spoon in (one’s) mouth.”) _We may both be wealthy now, but I never had a silver spoon growing up.
 I had nothing when I was young, and all of my fortune is down to my own hard work._